ctf0/Seti_ST3/README.md

 # Notes
-- This is my first of its kind so please if you found any bugs ,please issue a ticket.
+- This is my first of its kind so if you found any bugs ,please issue a ticket.

 - The theme is considered in beta-phase till the TODO list is done ,once that happen it will be available on Will Bond's [Sublime Package Control](https://sublime.wbond.net).

-- I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icon thing with.
+- I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons.

 - Theme havent been tested on anything other than 'ST3 Build 3062' ,any thing less than that wont get the sidebar icons to work.